Hollywood Century Theatre

 7 people favorited this theater

-Opened in 1921 as Hunley’s Theatre, a name it retained until at least 1952.
+Opened as Hunley’s Theatre on September 22, 1921 with Elsie Ferguson in “Footlights”.
+It retained the Hunley’s name until at least 1952.
 It was located on Hollywood Boulevard at N. Normandie Avenue, about 1 mile east of the Apollo Arts/Star Theatre.
 By 1967 it had been renamed Century Theatre playing mainstream movies.
 On November 21, 1973 it became a gay male adult movie theatre, renamed Hollywood Century Theatre, opening with “Nights in Black Leather”.
 (In 1977, there was also a much smaller Hollywood Century Theater, operating as a gay male adult theatre at 5903 Hollywood Boulevard).

 The marquee of the Hollywood Century Theatre was similar to the marquee at the New Beverly Cinema.
 When it became an adult house, the films were promoted with large "cut-out" posters which faced Hollywood Boulevard.
 The posters usually contained oversized pictures of pensive-looking, unintelligent, teen-age stud muffins that starred in the films for reasons other than their acting ability.

 An interesting aspect of the Hollywood Century Theatre was that it had become a ‘private’ theatre.
 This meant that a patron would pay an admission price of $10 or $15 and receive a membership card (for a reduced admission price upon subsequent visits).
 Also, the private status meant that the management could legally allow sexual activity on the premises.
 Usually, in this type of venue, there was a lot of activity in the auditorium and the rest room.
 In addition, the area behind the screen was cleared out, dimly lit (if at all), and made available for even more furtive, anonymous encounters; this was known as the ‘back room’.

 The Hollywood Century Theatre was still operating in November 1984 as a gay male adult theatre.
 It was possibly closed in the late-1980’s.
 It was later destroyed in a fire.
 I drove through the area several years ago and could not see any trace of this theatre.

 Just login to your account and subscribe to this theater